Looking Through BMO Life Insurance Reviews?

 Critical Illness Insurance is increasingly being sold because people are living longer after serious illnesses such as cancer.

-If you get critically ill but don’t die this can cause as many issues for your family as a sudden death.
+Critically illness can cause as many issues for your family as a sudden death.
 In fact, it can cause even more financial pain if your situation goes on for years.

 Critical Illness insurance is meant to cover your income if such an event occurs.
 You select a plan and coverage amount and if you are diagnosed with a covered medical condition your family receives a tax-free cash benefit.

 BMO also offers your spouse $0.95 off per month if they sign up when you do.
 Another perk?
-BMO rewards non-smokers if they haven’t taken marijuana, tobacco or nictotine substitutes in the past 12 months.
+BMO rewards non-smokers if they haven’t taken marijuana, tobacco or nictotine substitutes over the past 12 months.

 This coverage also provides access to top specialists through the Best Doctors Program.
 BMO has two levels of coverage: